Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 It is fine to be vague at some points but you should formulate a clear goal and roadmap.

+The **output format** should be "normal" Markdown!
+To this end you have to

+-   use `output: md_document` in the Rmd header!

 #### Upload to GitHub

 In order to submit your project proposal, you have to upload it to GitHub as part of this project!